HL7/fhir-medmorph/input/pagecontent/provisioning.md

 * Producers of Knowledge Artifacts SHALL indicate the input data requirements for a specific action in PlanDefinition.action.input element.

+* Producers of Knowledge Artifacts SHOULD define the queries to be used to extract the data from the Data Source using the PlanDefinition.action.input.defaultQuery extension element.

+* Producers of Knowledge Artifacts SHOULD use the PlanDefinition.action.input.relatedDataId extension to reuse data across actions and avoid the same query being executed on the Data Source multiple times.

 * Producers of Knowledge Artifacts SHALL indicate the output data requirements for a specific action in PlanDefinition.action.output element.

 * Producers of Knowledge Artifacts SHALL include the sub-steps for an action in PlanDefinition.action.action element.